dsgiitr/graph_nets/GCN/GCN.md

 import imageio
 ```

-### The Convolutional Layer
+<h1><center><font color="green"> The Convolutional Layer  </font></center></h1>

-First we will be creating the GCNConv class, which will serve as the Layer creation class.
-Every instance of this class will be getting Adjacency Matrix as input and will be outputing 'RELU(A_hat * X * W)', which the Net class will use.
+First, we will be creating the GCNConv class, which will serve as the Layer creation class.
+Every instance of this class will be getting Adjacency Matrix as input and will be outputting 'RELU(A_hat * X * W)', which the Net class will use.

 ```python